- Rewards: 1% cash back on all eligible purchases

 - No Need for an SSN.
 International applicants don’t need to provide valid Social Security numbers when applying for this card.
 If you’re in the United States on a student visa and plan to return home once you’ve completed your studies, you don’t need to jump through any hoops to get this card.

 - No Prior Credit History Required.
 You can apply for this card even if your credit history is a blank slate.
-Deserve’s underwriting protocols incorporate factors like educational background, overall financial health, and projected income.
+For applicants without FICO scores, Deserve’s underwriting protocols incorporate factors like educational background, overall financial health, and projected income, and Deserve uses bank account verification – a process familiar to anyone with a Venmo or PayPal account – to confirm applicants’ financial representations.
 That’s good news for international students with no U.S. paper trail and younger Americans who’ve never had a credit card or personal loan before.

 - All Documentation Can Be Submitted Via Image.
 Deserve accepts application documentation – such as passports, student visas, and I-20 forms for international students – via smartphone image capture.
 So, if you have no electronic files of the documentation necessary to process your application, you can still apply using your mobile phone by attaching digital photos of paper documents to your application.